slnsw/common-sip/supplement.md

 BagIt is file system neutral so files can be stored on any filesystem.
 This presents challenges for as different filesystems have different constraints and structures.
 For example, Apple DOS 3.3 has a maximum filename length of 30 chars/bytes whereas with FAT32 in DOS the maximum is 11 chars/bytes.
 Other aspects with differences between filesystems include character set/encoding, case preservation/sensitivity and reserved characters.

-Due to these differences copying files between filesystems can lead to unpredictable and undesirable results.
+Due to these differences copying files between filesystems (such as when transferring and processes SIPs) can lead to unpredictable and undesirable results.
 Some file copying applications can help if they support the conversion of encodings but in general this requires knowing the encodings of the source and destination filesystems.

-It is also worth considering that this conversion could change the underlying bytes of the filenames but in general we are more interested in preserving the filename characters than the bytes themselves (note this is different when preserving contents of files, where the bytes need to be maintained!).
+It is also worth considering that this conversion could change the underlying bytes of the filenames but in general we are more interested in the filename characters than the bytes themselves (note this is different when preserving contents of files, where the bytes need to be maintained!).

+SIP processing might break if filenames and/or paths change.
+If the digital preservation system cannot find the file referenced in the SIP, SIP processing will either fail or you could even potentially lose the metadata depending on how the digital preservation system handles this error.

-Assuming you want to preserve the filename characters (likely), even if you carefully convert encodings intelligently during transfers this will not avoid all issues such as different filename length restrictions.
+You may be able to maintain the correct filename characters if you carefully convert encodings intelligently during transfers but this will not avoid all issues such as different filename length restrictions.

 One method to try and avoid some of these issues is to standardise the filenames in representation directories into a format which is widely supported across most filesystems.
 This approach requires renaming any files which do not conform to the standard.
-This can cause problems with the rendering of complex objects with file relationships that depend on the original directory and filenames.
-If this method is used, the renaming events should be recorded, and the original directory and filename should be documented in the PREMIS\_Files\_original\_name sheet as documented in the specification.
-Keep in mind that with this method when exporting the original directory and filename structures it will have to be exported to a filesystem compatible with the original recorded names.

-If standardising and you are unsure of the best approach, try these conventions:
+Here is an example of a convention you might use:

 -   Contain lower-case letters, numbers, fullstops, underscores, or dashes.
 -   MUST NOT begin with a dash. (-)